Can You Eat Amberjack? Safety, Taste & Cooking Guide

 What Are "Spaghetti Worms" (Trypanorhynch Plerocerci)?

 The white, stringy parasites found in amberjack are tapeworm larvae scientifically known as trypanorhynch plerocerci.
 These parasites use amberjack as intermediate hosts in their complex life cycle, which ultimately ends in sharks.
-Understanding common fish parasites helps reduce concerns about their presence.
+Understanding common fish parasites helps reduce concerns about their presence in otherwise healthy fish.

 These worms appear as thin, white strands embedded in the fish's flesh, particularly along the lateral line and belly area.
 They can range from barely visible to several inches long, resembling cooked spaghetti noodles.
-Despite their unappetizing appearance, they're simply part of the natural marine ecosystem.
+Despite their unappetizing appearance, they are simply part of the natural marine ecosystem and do not indicate poor fish health.

 Are Amberjack Worms Harmful to Humans?

 The worms found in amberjack pose no threat to human health.
 These specific tapeworm larvae cannot survive in the human digestive system and are destroyed by stomach acid if accidentally consumed.
-The NOAA Fisheries confirms these parasites are harmless to humans.
+NOAA Fisheries confirms these parasites are harmless to humans when the fish is properly cooked.

 Cooking amberjack to an internal temperature of 145°F kills any parasites present, making the fish completely safe to eat.
 For those eating amberjack with worms that were missed during cleaning, proper cooking eliminates any risk.
 Freezing at -4°F for seven days also kills parasites, following FDA guidelines for sushi-grade fish.